The Hayley-Laufer Duo returned with a second concert collecting revolutionary contributions to the 21st-century art song repertoire.

-This performance is made possible by a collaboration between A Musical Feast and UB's Creative Arts Initiative (CAI).
-It is the culmination of the artists' Spring 2019 CAI residency.
+This performance was made possible by a collaboration between A Musical Feast and UB's Creative Arts Initiative (CAI).
+It was culmination of the artists' Spring 2019 CAI residency.

 Drawn to the new, the audacious, and the complex, the Hayley-Laufer Duo challenges the boundaries of voice-and-piano composition by commissioning exciting young artists while cultivating a core repertoire of twentieth and twenty-first century masterworks.
 Their decade-long collaboration has brought them to the USA, Canada, Europe and South America, and traversed centuries of song repertoire with an emphasis on the electrifying music of today.